mapper1024/mapper1024/doc/JOURNAL.md

 ## Node & Edge Architecture
 The node and edge architecture is an `"Entity-Based [Model]..."
 (Rigaux et al., p.
 31)` where nodes contain the map object's `"description and... spatial component" (p.
 31)`.
 The edges are only part of the prototype design for now, with the intent to use them as a cache of node relationships.
 Further study will be required.

-# References
-* Rigaux, P., Scholl, M., & Voisard, A. (2001). *Spatial databases with application to GIS*.
-Morgan Kaufmann.

 # Functional Prototype: Summer 2022
 Over the course of Summer 2022 the mapping tool has developed to the point of being functional, albiet with a limited set of options.